The history of Marholmen

 The wholesaler couple Nils & Hanna Bergs Marholmen

 At the end of the 1880s, Nils Berg bought the Marholmen property, which had been split off from Solö farm.
-He built his first summer villa on Marholmen, which unfortunately burned down in the 1930s.
-At the beginning of this century he built the so-called Finnvillan (today Villa Hanna), based on drawings by the highly recognized Åland architect Lars Sonck.
+He built his first summer villa on Marholmen , which unfortunately burned down in the 1930s.
+At the beginning of this century, he built the so-called Finnvillan (today Villa Hanna), based on drawings by the highly recognized Åland architect Lars Sonck.
 It is the house in the picture above.
-At around the same time, he had a farmhouse built on the property, which was fully equipped with the most modern technology of the time.
+At around the same time, he had a farmhouse built on the property, complete with the most modern technology of the time.
 A dormitory, with about twenty double rooms, was also built for the farm.
 The facility would be used as an agricultural school.
 What prompted him to invest capital and energy in such an idea is difficult to understand, as industrialism had begun its triumphal march in Sweden too.
 The investment in Marholmen would eventually prove to be a false speculation, which was probably unusual for that man.

 In 1909, there was a major labor conflict in Sweden, a conflict that ended in defeat for the workers.
 The national organization lost about half of its members.
 They could not afford to pay the membership fees.
 Many working families were struggling.